 We are soliciting proxies from Shareholders primarily by mail.
 Proxies may also be solicited by personal interview, telephone or other means of communication by or on our behalf by individual Directors, officers, agents or employees of Capstone, without special compensation, or by Capstone's registrar and transfer agent, Computershare Trust Company of Canada, at nominal cost.
-We have engaged CST Phoenix Advisors ("Phoenix") as our proxy solicitation agent to assist in the solicitation of proxies by mail and telephone for estimated fees of \$26,500.
-The total cost of solicitation, including fees payable to Phoenix, will be borne by Capstone.
+We have engaged D.F.
+King Canada, a division of CST Investor Services Inc. ("DFK") as our proxy solicitation agent to assist in the solicitation of proxies by mail and telephone for estimated fees of \$27,000.
+The total cost of solicitation, including fees payable to DFK, will be borne by Capstone.